ArminKleinert/SlowLox/README.md

 The coding style is not consistent because I am working on this code at differing times and without touching files that I am done with again.

+But why am I just converting the Java-code instead of following the tutorial?
+The answer: I did follow the the tutorial, but the code is lost because I didn't bother creating a git-repo.
+(Don't be like that, ok?)

 ## Running it

 Go to the main directory, open your command line and run